JUDSYS/v1Spec/judsys-spec.md

 ## Strings

 All apps **MUST** have proper Unicode support and fonts to display any characters that may be necessary for the country of intended use.
-This is, an app for France **MUST** have fonts with accented characters, but **SHOULD NOT** have any CJK nor Cyrillic support.
-An app for Russia **MUST** have Cyrillic and Latin support, but **SHOULD NOT** have CJK or Mongolian support.
+This is, an app for France **MUST** have fonts with accented characters, but **MAY** have no CJK nor Cyrillic support.
+An app for Russia **MUST** have Cyrillic and Latin support, but **MAY** have no CJK or Mongolian support.

 It is **RECOMMENDED** to store string in NFC (Normal Form Composition).